 - The use of social science approaches to help solve interdisciplinary problems

-I graduated from Northwestern University with a bachelor’s degree in Communication, and I completed a dual-master’s degree in Global Communication at the London School of Economics and Political Science and at USC.
+I graduated from Northwestern University with a bachelor’s degree in Communication, and I completed a dual-master’s degree in Global Communication at the London School of Economics and Political Science and at University of Southern California.
 In 2014, I completed my doctoral degree in Communication at the Annenberg School for Communication and Journalism at the University of Southern California.
-Since the fall of 2014, I have been working as an Assistant Professor of Communication at California State Polytechnic University, Pomona.